espressif/developer-portal/content/workshops/flowcode/04-the-bezel-encoder/_index.md

+---
-# 4 - The bezel encoder
+title: "Flowcode - M5 Stack Dial Workshop - The bezel encoder"
+date: 2024-12-10
+authors:
+    - john-dobson
+---

 The bezel encoder feeds into two inputs - GPIO 40 and 41.
 When you rotate the bezel the inputs go high - first one then